 In recent years, the NLB branch network has undergone significant changes due to digitalisation and global changes and trends in the banking industry.
 In light of the development and wider use of digital channels, the branch network was streamlined and optimized to more modern, open and client and employee friendly branches with focus in transformation from a transactional to an advisory point of contact for the clients.
-In 2023, the following activities were conducted in this respect:
+In 2024, the following activities were conducted in this respect:

+- one new branch was opened in Ljubljana (purchased in 2023); - five branches were renovated and space optimized, of which one was relocated to a new location (to be opened in 2025); - one location that was previously leased, was purchased;

-- three branches were relocated and one new location purchased (to be opened in 2024), while two branches were partially renovated, totalling in investment of EUR 2.1 million; - in the process of N Banka's integration, N Banka kiosks (seven) were integrated into NLB respective branches, while two ex-N Banka branches were rebranded to NLB and one still in progress (to be finished in Q1 2024), expanding NLB branch network on identified strategic locations; - closure of five non-profitable locations; and - introduction of new branch channels, e.g. in 2020, the Bank introduced the first mobile branch in Slovenia, NLB Bank & Go, which enables the Bank to get closer to residents in the local environment.
+totalling in investment of EUR 2.9 million;

+• introduction of new branch channels, e.g. in 2020, the Bank introduced the first mobile branch in Slovenia, NLB Bank & Go, which enables the Bank to get closer to residents in the local environment.

-Apart from NLB, in 2023 there were also material investments (EUR 8.5 million) in branch network renovation in the region.
-The vast amount refers to NLB Komercijalna Banka, Beograd, which refurbished 23 branches in 2023 only.
+Apart from NLB, in 2024 there were also material investments (almost EUR 10 million) in branch network renovation in the region.
+The vast amount refers to NLB Komercijalna Banka, Beograd, which refurbished 15 branches in 2024 only.